 One of the most popular options for individuals struggling with multiple vision problems is to get progressive lenses.
 Also known as multifocal lenses, this type of glasses is a mixture of both bifocal and trifocal lenses with a seamless look.

-Why do people choose these glasses over others?
+Why do people choose progressive eye lenses in Calgary over others?
 What are the benefits and drawbacks of these types of lenses?
 We got all the critical details for you below.

 Multifocal lenses help people balance both presbyopia (farsightedness) and myopia (nearsightedness) issues by providing three prescriptions in one pair of glasses.